replicatedhq/help-center/content/docs/packaging-an-application/components-and-containers.md

 {{< linked_headline "Environment Variables" >}}

-Next we have the option of specifying environment variables.
+The 12-factor app encourages the use of environment variables for configuration, and Replicated supports this design pattern.
+You can specify environment variables, which will be injected into a container when it's created.

+Environment variables can be created with static values or customer supplied values.

+Environment variables support the Replicated template library.

 There is also a flag provided to exclude anything secret from the support bundle.

 ```yaml
   env_vars: